-Netware 3.11 IPX/SPX protocol support contained in the AIX package ipx.rte is not supported on AIX 5L Version 5.1.
-IPX/SPX protocol support is available in the ipx.base fileset for application support.
-The ipx.base fileset is available on the 32-bit kernel only.
+IPX/SPX protocol support is provided in the ipx.base package.
+The ipx.base package is supported on the 32-bit kernel only.

 SecureWay Directory Lightweight Directory Access Protocol (LDAP)

 SecureWay Directory Version 3.2.1 is now available on AIX 5L Version 5.1.
 See the following Web site for the latest information about this product: